ElksInNC/DMVApptChecker/README.md

 Check your emails - they cancel on you if you don't follow the instructions exactly.

 I was trying to not be too abusive and never got IP banned.
 But I did include some random timers.
-And it creates a new user session each time it launches the script but then retaains that user session for 60 cycles.
+And it creates a new user session each time it launches the script but then retains that user session for 60 cycles.
-The pause between scan cycles is random between 20-30 seconds and if you hit 60 cycles it will exit the script and the dmv_loop will cool down the script.
+The pause between location scan cycles is random between 20-30 seconds and if you hit 60 cycles it will exit the script and the dmv_loop will cool down the script.

 Not a fan of the DMV but didn't want to get banned in the 11th hour!